jekhokie/raspberry-noaa-v2/README.md

 **Introduction of verification tool**

-The verification tool can be used to help identify RN2 installation/configuration issues which may potentially prevent proper functioning f capture/decode/processing of APT telemetry data.
+The verification tool can be used to help identify RN2 installation/configuration issues which may potentially prevent proper functioning of capture/decode/processing of APT telemetry data.

 Execute the verification script by passing the required argument [ quick | full ]